Councils of Split: Council of 925

-First Church Council of Split was convened by Pope John X in year 925.
+The first Church Council of Split was convened by Pope John X in the year 925.
 The main task of this Council was solving issues of the ecclesiastical jurisdiction in the Kingdom of Croatia and the eradication of the Slavic language and the Glagolitic alphabet in the liturgy.

 Just before the beginning of the Council session the Pope sent two of his legacies, John, Bishop of Ancona and Leon, Bishop of Palestine, to give one invitation letter to each of the Slavic rulers, Archbishop of Split and other Dalmatian bishops.

-During the Council session, which was attended by the Croatian King Tomislav, Prince Michael of Zahumlje, and other unnamed Croatian and Serbian or Dalmatian nobles (Croatorum atque Serborum/Urborum proceribus), various ecclesiastical organization and discipline issues were discussed, while 15 conclusions were adopted.
+During the Council session, which was attended by the Croatian King Tomislav, Prince Michael of Zahumlje, and other unnamed Croatian and Serbian or urban Dalmatian nobles (Croatorum atque Serborum/Urborum proceribus), various ecclesiastical organization and discipline issues were discussed, while 15 conclusions were adopted.
 Most important question was one about the seat of the newly founded ecclesiastical province of Croatia and Dalmatia.
 Contenders for the seat of Metropolitan were: John, Archbishop of Split, as the successor of Salona Church founded by alleged student of Saint Peter Saint Domnius, Formin, Bishop of Zadar, as representative of Zadar, capital of Dalmatia, and Gregory, Bishop of Nin, whose diocese was territoriality the largest.
 Article 1 of the Councils decisions states that "seat of the newly founded ecclesiastical province will be granted to the church and city where the bones of Saint Domnius lie", i.e. Archbishop John of Split.

 Furthermore, articles 2, 3, 8 and 9 state that delegates agreed upon the issue of borders between individual dioceses, and on questions about regulation of the church estates (articles 4 and 5).
 Article 14 defines that the connection between Christian marriage and education of clerics is unbreakable, while article 15 regulates question of clerical marriage.
 Penalties in the case of serious crimes such as murder of master, priest or ruler are contained in articles 6, 7 and 13.
 Article 11 specifically emphasizes that the bishop of Nin is suffragan bishop of the Split Metropolitan.
 Article 10 prohibited the ordination and promotion of those priests who didn't know Latin, except if there wasn't enough priests in the area.
 This decision was directed against the Glagolitic clergy and those who served mass in Slavic language because Pope didn't understand it so he was afraid that those priests might spread heresy.